 Presumptive Eligibility Providers

-Presumptive eligibility is a policy option that allows hospitals to provide temporary Medicaid coverage to individuals likely to qualify for Medicaid.
-Find training and resources available for healthcare providers certified to determine whether a patient is likely to meet MAGI (modified adjusted gross income) Medicaid eligibility criteria.
+Presumptive eligibility is a policy option that allows hospitals to provide temporary Medicaid coverage to people likely to qualify for Medicaid.
+Find training and resources available for healthcare providers certified to determine whether a patient is likely to meet modified adjusted gross income (MAGI) Medicaid eligibility criteria.

 About presumptive eligibility Medicaid

-To partner with DHW as a presumptive eligibility provider, you hospital will need to submit a Memorandum of Understanding between your organization and the Division of Welfare.
+To partner with the Department of Health and Welfare as a presumptive eligibility provider, you hospital will need to submit a Memorandum of Understanding between your organization and the Division of Welfare.

-After your hospital has been accepted as a presumptive eligibility provider, view this training
+After your hospital has been accepted as a presumptive eligibility provider, review this training material

 Hospital corridor